Department of Biology

 BY 363.
 Model and Non-Model Organisms in Biological Research.
 1 Hour.

-This course will introduce students to the relevance of live organisms in research and promote the humane care of organisms used in biological research and teaching.
-Students will gain experience working with several model and non-model organisms used in biological research, including fish, plants, reptiles, rodents, flies, and more.12 semester hours of BY with a minimum GPA of 2.75 and permission of the instructor required.
+This course will introduce students to the relevance of live organisms in research and promote the research ethics and humane care of organisms used in biological research and teaching.
+Students will gain experience working with several model and non-model organisms used in biological research, including fish, plants, reptiles, rodents, flies, and more.

 BY 394.
 Biology Laboratory Teaching.
 1-6 Hour.